Latest Posts

 In a recent case highlighting the severe consequences of non-compliance with immigration laws, Ikbal Hussain, the proprietor of Taste of Raj, an Indian restaurant in Hertfordshire, has been issued a seven-year ban on serving as a company director.
 This sanction arises from his employment of three undocumented workers from Bangladesh, uncovered during a raid by Immigration Enforcement officers in 2020.

-Hussain’s failure to conduct mandatory right-to-work checks facilitated the unlawful employment, breaching the Immigration, Asylum, and Nationality Act 2006.
+Hussain’s failure to conduct mandatory right-to-work checks facilitated the illegal employment, breaching the Immigration, Asylum, and Nationality Act 2006.
 Such misconduct not only contravenes legal statutes but also undermines the integrity expected of company directors.

 Kevin Read, Chief Investigator at the Insolvency Service, has underscored the gravity of the violation, highlighting its detrimental implications.
 Additionally, Suran Padiachie from the Home Office Immigration Enforcement has reiterated the commitment to combating illegal employment practices, affirming a collaborative approach with agencies such as the Insolvency Service.